 Tension is attractive to me.
-There is energy in tension that comes from the vibration between particular qualities.
-Imprecision and craft, humor and solemnity, structure and improvisation, bright red and bright turquoise, whatever they might be, they’re always more interesting set against each other.
+There is an energy in tension that comes from the vibration between particular qualities.
+Imprecision and exactness, humor and solemnity, structure and improvisation, bright red and bright turquoise, whatever they might be, they seem more interesting set against each other.
 Those tensions, both physical and cognitive, act to animate the static object.

-My painting has, over time, moved from the abstract to the representational and then back again, always questioning the roles of content, narrative and process.
+My painting has, over time, moved from the abstract to the representational and back again, always examining the roles of content, narrative and procedure.
 I currently employ a process of making multiple small paintings, then arranging them, repainting them, rotating them and repainting them again, usually multiple times until something clicks.
-The results usually conflict with my personal taste.
-Then again, maybe they don’t.
+And if it clicks too easily, I turn it upside down.

 I’ve started to allow personal experience to influence the decision-making process, attaching narrative aspects to particular colors and arrangements.
 These influences exist uneasily with the desire to avoid static interpretations, but acknowledge a desire to create a sense of logic out of overwhelming chaos.